BD Phoenicis: Description

 BD Phoenicis is a Lambda Boötis star, an uncommon type of peculiar stars that have very low abundances of iron-peak elements.
-In particular, BD Phoenicis has near-solar carbon and oxygen content, but its iron abundance is only 4% the solar value.
+In particular, BD Phoenicis has near-solar carbon and oxygen content, but its iron abundance is only 4% of the solar value.
 BD Phoenicis is also a pulsating variable of Delta Scuti type, varying its apparent magnitude between 5.90 and 5.94.
 A study of its light curve detected seven pulsation periods that range from 50 to 84 minutes, the strongest one having a period of 57 minutes and an amplitude of 9 milli-magnitudes.
-Pulsations are common among Lambda Boötis star and seem to be more common than on normal main sequence stars of the same spectral type.
+Pulsations are common among Lambda Boötis stars and seem to be more common than normal main sequence stars of the same spectral type.

 BD Phoenicis is an A-type main-sequence star with a spectral type of A1Va.
-Stellar evolution models indicate it has about double the solar mass and an age of about 800 million years, having completed 83% of its main sequence lifetime.
-It is radiating 21 times the Sun's luminosity from its photosphere at an effective temperature of 7,800 K. BD Phoenicis has a composite spectra that indicates it is a binary star, but nothing is known about the companion.
+Stellar evolution models indicate it contains double the solar mass and an age of about 800 million years—having completed 83% of its main sequence lifetime.
+It is radiating 21 times the Sun's luminosity from its photosphere at an effective temperature of 7,800 K. BD Phoenicis has a composite spectra that indicate it is a binary star, but nothing is known about its companion.

 Observations by the Herschel Space Observatory have detected an infrared excess from BD Phoenicis, indicating that there is a debris disk in the system.
 By modeling the emission as a black body, it is estimated that the dust has a temperature of 55±2 K and is at a distance of 118±10 au from the star.
 The existence of debris disks is possibly related to the Lambda Boötis phenomenon.